 The Company's ability to request loan advances under the Loan Agreement is subject to computation of the Company's advance limit and compliance with the covenants and conditions of the loan.
 The loan is for a term of 36 months and matures on March 31, 2011.
 Interest on advances accrues on the daily unpaid balance of the loan advances at a per annum rate of one-quarter (.25%) percentage points above the Prime Rate in effect from time to time, but not less than five and one-half percent (5.5%) per annum.
-The Loan Agreement requires compliance with certain customary covenants including a debt service coverage ratio and restrictions on the Company's ability to, among other things, dispose of certain assets, engage in certain transactions, incur indebtedness and pay dividends.
-As of March 31, 2009, TeamStaff was in compliance with all loan covenants.
-The Loan Agreement also provides for customary events of default following which, the Lender may, at its option, accelerate the amounts outstanding under the Loan Agreement.
-As of March 31, 2009, there was no debt outstanding under the Loan Agreement and defined unused availability totaled \$1.6 million, net of required collateral reserves per the Loan Agreement for certain payroll and tax liabilities.
-The interest rate on the facility at March 31, 2009 was 5.5%.
+The interest rate on the facility at June 30, 2009 was 5.5%.
+The Loan Agreement requires compliance with certain customary covenants including a debt service coverage ratio and imposes restrictions on the Company's ability to, among other things, dispose of certain assets, engage in certain transactions, incur indebtedness and pay dividends.
+The Loan Agreement also provides for customary events of default following which, Sovereign may, at its option, accelerate the amounts outstanding under the Loan Agreement.
+As of June 30, 2009, there was no debt outstanding under the Loan Agreement and defined unused availability totaled \$1.1 million, net of required collateral reserves per the Loan Agreement for certain payroll and tax liabilities.